4.93 from 14 reviews

 Ingredient Notes

-• White Chocolate chips: of course!
+• White Chocolate Chips: of course!
 Use your favorite brand.

 • Peppermint Extract: one of my favorite extracts to bake with during the holiday season.

-• Candy canes: I don’t use the candy canes inside the cookie dough, only for garnish.
+• Candy Canes: I don’t use the candy canes inside the cookie dough, only for garnish.

-• All-Purpose Flour: Spoon the flour into your measuring cup and be sure it’s leveled.
+• All-Purpose Flour: Spoon and level by using a spoon to scoop the flour into the measuring cup and use the back of a knife to level off the top of it.
 Do not scoop the flour out of the container/bag with your measuring cup because you could end up with 50% more than you need.

-• Cake Flour: Cake flour is finer, softer and lighter than All-Purpose Flour and I find using a mix of both cake flour and All-Purpose results in the perfect cookies.You can find Cake flour in most grocery stores, usually on the top shelf.
+• Cake Flour: Cake flour is finer, softer and lighter than All-Purpose Flour and I find using a mix of both Cake Flour and All-Purpose results in the perfect cookies.
+You can find Cake Flour in most grocery stores, usually on the top shelf.

 • Butter: Cold, unsalted butter is used in this recipe.
 It might feel weird to not let the butter soften, but this cookie is best with cold butter since it is a no-chill cookie.